 Risk communication is an integral part of risk management.
 Though perhaps not expressly stated as such, risk communication concepts and practices have been integral parts of the public policy decision-making process and of technical development.

 Individuals also engage in risk management and communication, albeit almost unconsciously, when they make everyday decisions about what to eat, drink, buy or sell, and where to live, work and play.
 In the broadest sense, risk management attempts to balance the benefits from what is wanted or seen as a good against anything with the potential for ill.
 Risk communication is how these potential ill effects are made known to those parties or stakeholders who may be affected.

 We live in a liberal democratic society where some people choose to indulge in what others regard as 'risky behaviours' (e.g. smoking, extreme sports, etc.), and where there are often competing sets of information about any risk (e.g. global warming, nuclear safety).
-Since some make choices contrary to even the most widely accepted scientific or technical information, the tools of science and technology are "insufficient for addressing the disagreement about what constitutes risk and how it should be managed."
-Though it goes against the grain of our modern positivist sensibilities, quantitative measures alone are inadequate to respond to what many consider concerns over risks that could affect their quality of life.
+Since some make choices contrary to even the most widely accepted scientific or technical information, the tools of science and technology are "insufficient for addressing"

-&lt;sup>45 Robert E. Babe, Telecom in Canada: technology, industry and government (Toronto: University of Toronto Press, 1990), 56.
+&lt;sup>47 Robert E. Babe, Telecom in Canada: technology, industry and government (Toronto: University of Toronto Press, 1990), 56.